brooksy4503/claude-tools-demo/README.md

 # Claude Tools Demo

 A demo application showcasing Claude's tool use capabilities through OpenRouter.
 This project demonstrates how to build a chat interface that leverages Claude's ability to use custom tools for tasks like sentiment analysis and word counting.
+Please note that live demo does not have api connected.
+You will need to add your own api key.

 ## Features